kevinreber/ai-agent/README.md

    - Check that files aren't locked by other processes

 4. **"Timeout error"**

    - Python file execution is limited to 30 seconds
    - Check for infinite loops in your Python code

+5. **"Maximum conversation length reached"**
+   - The conversation limit (20 prompts) has been reached
+   - A new conversation will start automatically, or use `clear` to start fresh

 ### Debug Mode